turingaicloud/tcloud-sdk/example/README.md

 ### Getting started

-+ Install tcloud CLI, and run `tcloud init` to pull latest cluster configurations from remote.
++ Install tcloud CLI, and run `tcloud init` to pull the latest cluster configurations from remote.

 + Configuration